bsmg/beat-saber-community-wiki/support.md

 [video](https://www.youtube.com/watch?v=EBFfT4-ZiIc){.youtube}

 ## Clean Installation
-1. Back up your custom content, as seen below
-2. Uninstall Beat Saber
-3. Delete your "Beat Saber" folder
-4. Reinstall the game
-5. Before Modding Launch The Game Once `Vanilla Or Without Mods **FIRST**`

-(Optional) Back up your downloaded custom content by making a copy of the following folders:
+1. (Optional) Back up your downloaded custom content by making a copy of the following folders:
 * `Beat Saber\Beat Saber_Data\CustomLevels`
 * `Beat Saber\CustomSabers`
 * `Beat Saber\CustomPlatforms`
 * `Beat Saber\CustomNotes`
 * `Beat Saber\CustomAvatars`

-Simply move or copy them out of the `Beat Saber Directory` *The fastest way I found was to just copy it and paste it into the directory just before beatsaber, a.k.a a nearby/previous directory it takes only a few seconds to copy and paste.*
+2. **Delete the ENTIRE Beat Saber Folder.** This is different from uninstalling the game on steam, as those methods will not remove files that did not come with the game.
 >Steam: 	`\steamapps\common\Beat Saber\`
 >Oculus: 	`\hyperbolic-magnetism-beat-saber\`

-Now, **Delete the ENTIRE Beat Saber Folder.** This is different from uninstalling the game on steam, as it will not remove files that did not come with the game.
+3. Reinstall the game via the Steam or Oculus store
+4. **Before modding, launch the game once**
+5. Run Mod Assistant, install your mods, and boot up the game.

 (Optional) If you want to take it one step further, refer To: [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-save-in-app-data)